 Syntax Description force (Optional) Performs the action without prompting. location:local-filename Spec filename, which must be on a local file system.
 Valid locations are bootflash: , flash: , nvram: , and any valid disk or slot number (such as disk0: or slot1:).
 Spec files have a .odm suffix.
 When local-filename exists, you will be prompted for a yes or no response before the file is copied, unless the optional force keyword is used. url:remote-filename Location (URL) and filename of the remote spec file.
-Valid URLs are archive: , bootflash: , cns: , flash: , ftp: , http: , null: , nvram: , pram: , rcp: , scp: , system: , tar: , tftp: , tmpsys: , and any valid disk or slot number (such as disk0: or slot1:).
-Command Modes Privileged EXEC (#) Command Modes Privileged EXEC (#) Modification Modification This command was introduced.
-Release Release 12.4(20)T This command was introduced.
-This command was integrated into Cisco IOS Release 12.4(20)T 12.2(33)SRE This command was introduced.
+Valid URLs are archive: , bootflash: , cns: , flash: , ftp: , http: , null: , nvram: , pram: , rcp: , scp: , system: , tar: , ftp: , tmpsys: , and any valid disk or slot number (such as disk0: or slot1:).
+Privileged EXEC (#) Modification Release Modification Release 12.4(20)T Modification This command was introduced.
+This command was integrated into Cisco IOS Command Modes Release 12.4(20)T 12.2(33)SRE Modification This command was introduced.
 This command was integrated into Cisco IOS Release 12.2(33)SRE.
-This command was integrated into Cisco IOS
+This command was integrated into Cisco IOS Release 12.2(33)SRE.

-Usage Guidelines Use the spec-file install file command to copy a remote spec file to a local spec file.
-A check of the loaded file is performed to ensure that each specified command is included only once, and that the spec file entry (SFE) can be parsed correctly in XML.

-Examples The following example shows how to copy a remote spec file on "tftp://system1/user1" to the local file:

-Router# spec-file install slot0:spec_file.odm file tftp://systeml/user1/spec_file.odm Unless you add the force keyword to the command string, you will be prompted as follows:

-Replace existing file? [yes]:

-Press the Enter key to complete the command.
+Usage Guidelines copy a remote spec file to a local spec file.
+A check of the loaded fied command is included only once, and that the spec file entry Examples The following example shows how to copy a remote spec file on "tftp://system1/user1" to the local file: Router# spec-file install slot0:spec_file.odm file tftp://system1/user1/spec_file.odm Unless you add the force keyword to the command string, you will be prompted as follows: Replace existing file? [yes]: Press the Enter key to complete the comm and.
 Type no and press Enter to stop the process.
 Related Commands Command Description spec-file install add-entry Copies an SFE from a remote location and adds it to a local spec file. spec-file install built-in Replaces the current spec file with the built-in spec file. spec-file install remove-entry Removes an SFE from a spec file. spec-file install restore Restores a spec file to its previous contents using a backup file.